 Process of Selection

 All abstracts will be peer-reviewed based on quality and relevance.
-Following the evaluation the program committee will provide notification of acceptance by the revised date of Friday 17th of June 2011.
+Following the evaluation the program committee will provide notification of acceptance by June 17, 2016.
+The preliminary program will be published by June 30, 2016 .

 If you would like to be a reviewer please contact Jim Rhoads (